Flolle/terminal-flood/benchmark/README.md

 Where `[strategy]` denotes the heuristic algorithm used with A* (see the `-help` documentation or the [documentation page](https://github.com/Flolle/terminal-flood/wiki/Documentation) for exact details).

-If you are using a Java version newer than 8, I recommend to use the ParallelGC garbage collector which in Java 8 is the default GC and gives better performance than G1 which is the default GC in Java 9 and newer.
+If you are using a Java version newer than 8, I recommend using the ParallelGC garbage collector which in Java 8 is the default GC and gives better performance than G1 which is the default GC in Java 9 and newer.
 You can select it by using the `-XX:+UseParallelGC` program argument when running Java.

 ### dataset b10c15n1000